International Migration Economics Chair

 Activities

-- Policy briefs (link to the Notes/policy brief page, which remains empty for the moment but is to be created): the regular publication of notes promotes the research work carried out within the chair to a wider public.
+• The regular publication of policy briefs which promote the research work carried out within the chair to a wider public.

 Objectives